skelterjohn/prevmtable/README.md

 ##building##

 Revision pinning is done with https://github.com/skelterjohn/wgo.
 Run `wgo restore` in the cloned github repo to fetch dependencies, and `wgo install prevmtable` to build.

+Or, set GOPATH to be the root of this repository, and test your luck with `go get prevmtable`.
+Maybe it will work?

 ##docker integration##